ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 **Q:** Can I launch Call of Duty: Black Ops - Multiplayer with this mod installed?

 **A:** It's not recommended to do so.

+**Q:** How do I load zombie maps when not connected to Call of Duty: Black Ops servers?

+**A:** Any guide that shows how to bind keys to loading zombie maps via cfg commands will do.

 ## Commands